alamgirqazi/blog/_posts/2016-12-23-HowToWinFriendsAndInfluencePeople.md

 ### rating (10/10)

-### Really amazing book.
-Dale Carnegie's writing style is splendid.
-Even though this book was first published in 1937, It still is very much valid in current era.
+### This book is a top 5 favourite of most of my mentors and now I know why.
+A breathtaking and a magnificient read.
+Everything about this book is perfect.

 #### Reading Notes: